Exciting Opportunity at Francis Parker School in San Diego, California

 Francis Parker School is committed to attracting and retaining the highest quality faculty and staff through a substantial compensation plan, including competitive salary, TIAA-CREF retirement benefits and full medical/dental coverage.
 Individual salary is negotiable depending on years of experience and educational background.

-A cover letter, resume, and transcripts should be submitted electronically to:
+A cover letter, resume, transcripts and application should be submitted electronically to: